giseletoledo/giseletoledo/README.md

 ## Technologies

 I worked using HTML, CSS, Javascript, Bootstrap e Python on my previous job.
-I study the language Python for developing web applications, Object Oriented, frameworks web.
-In 2022 I study  NodeJS e MySql in the course Backend Programmer.
+I study the language Python for developing web applications, Object Oriented, frameworks web, NodeJS e MySql in the course Backend Programmer (2022).
 Nowadays I am studying mobile development, because I want to get a job, so updating my github with new projects.

 <!---
 giseletoledo/giseletoledo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.